 And thou shalt take fine flour, and bake twelve cakes (challah - חַלָּה) thereof.
 And thou shalt set them in two rows, six on a row, upon the pure table before the LORD.

 The Hebrew word for "cakes" used in the above verse is challah חַלָּה and is rooted in a word meaning "pierced through."
 It is frequently used in passages describing fatal wounds.

 Piercing the bread was part of the process of preparing it, as it still is to this day.
 Piercing is necessary to prevent the bread from puffing up.

-Paul makes the connection of leavened unpierced bread and how the church puffs up with the leaven of sin and pride.
+Paul uses this metaphor of leavened unpierced bread to describe the church puffed up with the leaven of sin and pride.

 . . .
 Your glorying is not good.
 Do you not know that a little leaven leavens the whole lump?